-Join other artists, makers & educators from all over the world to discover & share automata making ideas & mechanisms in an online workshop.
+Join other artists, makers & educators from all over the world to discover & share automata making ideas & mechanisms in an online course.

 About this event

 This six week programme has been designed to explore the combination of art and engineering.
-The workshops will be led by experienced facilitator Ryan Jenkins from Wonderful Idea Co. and supported by a small team of international educators who will guide you through a variety of mediums and practical elements building several automata prototypes.
+The workshops will be led by experienced facilitator Celeste Moreno from Wonderful Idea Co. and supported by a small team of international educators who will guide you through a variety of mediums and practical elements building several automata prototypes.

 As part of your registration you will receive by post a specially designed Automata Tinkering Global Workshop Kit before the sessions begin.

 - Cardboard Automata Kit

 - Small motor kit

 ‘This workshop was a great experience for me, an important experience.
 I started making automata maybe 2 years ago, learning by myself thanks to all resources I could find on the net.
 But this workshop accelerated my learning and was great fun.
 I would like to say a great thank you to the whole team, Ryan, Sarah and all instructors for your generosity!
 Thank you to all the artists for letting us discover the backstage.
 And thank you to all the participants, learning and progressing together was a great chance for me.
 It’s a great community.’
 ES participant Sept 2021.